The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 The quasistationary distribution of Floquet-state occupation probabilities for a parametrically driven harmonic oscillator coupled to a thermal bath is investigated in \cite{Dier19}.
-Late investigations on the stochastic dynamics of a particle levitated in a periodically driven potential are presented in \cite{Lan19a}.
+Recent investigations on the stochastic dynamics of a particle levitated in a periodically driven potential are presented in \cite{Mai19a}.
 Results show that in case of atomic ions confined in RF Paul traps, noise heating and laser cooling typically respond slowly with respect to the unperturbed motion.
 These stochastic processes can be characterized in terms of a probability distribution defined over the action variables.
-In addition, Ref. \cite{Lan19a} presents a semiclassical theory of low-saturation laser cooling applicable from the limit of low-amplitude motion to the extent of large-amplitude motion, that fully describes the time-dependent and anharmonic trap.
+In addition, Ref. \cite{Mai19a} presents a semiclassical theory of low-saturation laser cooling applicable from the limit of low-amplitude motion to the extent of large-amplitude motion, that fully describes the time-dependent and anharmonic trap.
 Thus, a detailed study of the stochastic dynamics of a single ion is achieved.
-Another paper investigates a single atomic ion confined in a time-dependent periodic anharmonic potential, in presence of stochastic laser cooling \cite{Lan19c}.
-It is demonstrated how the competition between the energy gain from the time-dependent drive and damping leads to the stabilization of stochastic limit cycles.
-Such distinct nonequilibrium behavior can be observed in experimental RF traps loaded with laser-cooled ions.
+A single atomic ion confined in a time-dependent periodic anharmonic potential, in presence of stochastic laser cooling, is explored in Ref. \cite{Mai19b}.
+The paper shows how the competition between the energy gain from the time-dependent drive and damping leads to the stabilization of stochastic limit cycles.
+Such distinct nonequilibrium behaviour can be observed in experimental RF traps loaded with laser-cooled ions.

-Further on, we present ion (particle) dynamics in a nonlinear quadrupole Paul trap with octupole anharmonicity.
-The system is better characterized as dissipative.
+Further on we present ion (particle) dynamics in a nonlinear quadrupole Paul trap with octopole anharmonicity.
+The system can be characterized as dissipative.
 Particle dynamics is described by a nonlinear Mathieu equation \cite{Brou11, Rand16}.
 All perturbing contributions such as: (i) damping, (ii) multipole terms of the potential, and (iii) harmonic excitation force, are considered in this approach.
 In order to complicate the picture and approximate real conditions it is also considered that the particle (ion) undergoes interaction with a laser field \cite{Mih10b}.
 The resultant equation of motion is shown to be similar to a perturbed Duffing-type equation, which is a generalization of the linear differential equation that describes damped and forced harmonic motion \cite{Kova11}.